Introduction: Atlas Scientific EZO DO Calibration Procedure

 Only perform this calibration if you require accurate readings below 1.0 mg/L.

-a) After you have calibrated the EZO DO circuit using the cal command; place the probe into the zero dissolved oxygen solution.
-Stir the probe to remove trapped air (which could cause readings to go high).
-Let the probe sit in the solution until the readings stabilize (small movement from one reading to the next is normal).
+a) After you have calibrated the EZO DO circuit using the cal command; remove the top of the zero dissolved oxygen calibration solution pouch, insert the probe, and stir it around to remove any trapped air (which could cause readings to go high).
+Let the probe sit in the zero D.O calibration solution until the readings stabilize. (small movement from one reading to the next is normal)